 You should never consent to a search.
 Instead, make the police produce a search warrant.
 If they have a search warrant, you should ask to read it.
 They might try to convince you to admit that you have drugs in your home or car by telling you they will rip your place apart unless you tell them where you hid the drugs.
 Asking you to cooperate is their way of getting you to waive your rights.
 It’s a trap—don’t fall for it.

-What Can an Experienced Drug Crime Defense Lawyer Do for You?
+What Can an Experienced Lawyer Do for You?

-An experienced criminal defense lawyer knows how to analyze your case to find the best defenses available to you.
+An experienced lawyer knows how to analyze your case to find the best defenses available to you.